Avoiding Flawed

 Some United States government programs

-are now promoting their own versions.
+promoting their own versions.

 Example above: CLEAN